-However, GMP are already reporting trouble in the city centre concerning over enthusiastic fans.
-While etiquette appears to have been adhered to within cinemas during the film; fans behaviour on the streets afterwards as nothing short of criminal.
+However, GMP are reporting trouble in the city centre concerning over enthusiastic fans.
+While etiquette was adhered to within cinemas during the film; fans behaviour on the streets afterwards as nothing short of criminal.

 “Those lucky enough to secure an early screening are targeting fans who haven’t yet seen the film,” said DCI Nathaniel Scratchminge.
-“Anyone who looks like a fan is approached for a couple of pounds otherwise spoilers are revealed.
-Even people with no interest in Star Wars are trying their luck; one woman on Deansgate was forced to buy twenty copies of The Big Issue after the seller threatened to reveal what happened to Luke Skywalker.”
+“They approach anyone who looks like a fan for money, otherwise spoilers are revealed.
+Even people with no interest in Star Wars are trying their luck; they forced one woman on Deansgate to buy twenty copies of The Big Issue after the seller threatened to reveal what happened to Luke Skywalker.”

 …physically restraining a light fingered Jawa trying to pocket Toffee Crisp’s.

-Shops in the Arndale are also being targeted by fans who are taking the opportunity to shoplift, unidentifiable in full costume.
-Celia Beanflick, manager of Next confirmed: “Darth Vader stole some t-shirts and three Tusken Raiders actually raided the lingerie section.”
+Shops in the Arndale are also being targeted by fans who are shoplifting unidentifiable in full costume.
+Celia Beanflick, manager of Next confirmed: “Darth Vader stole t-shirts and three Tusken Raiders raided the lingerie section.”
 Clinton Cards and Topman also reported thefts of stock by two Admiral Ackbar’s, a Boba Fett and a Wookie.

 “We’re not saying walk around Manchester dressed as a character from Star Wars but please be aware if you’re Christmas shopping today then declaring how much you hate the franchise will probably get you filled in,” advised Scratchminge, “And for the love of god, don’t mention the prequels.”